-How Did My Hands Come to Rest upon These Bars?
+How Did I Get These Bars?

 I believe that Alluvia sent me a message through one of my social media channels several months ago.
 I semi-forgot about it for awhile, until the opportunity arose and they popped back into my mind.
-A few weeks ago, I met up with my boyfriend in the capitol city of Cambodia; he was fresh from two weeks in Vietnam, and two days prior he trekked all over Saigon in pursuit of this chocolate.
+A few weeks ago, I met up with a friend in the capitol city of Cambodia; he was fresh from two weeks in Vietnam, and two days prior he trekked all over Saigon in pursuit of this chocolate.

 But he said that the man was very gracious; my story was relayed, and strangely enough the bars were still bought.
 But then again, now that I think about it that might explain the off-texture of my bars (but not the rest of the stuff).
 They source their organically-grown cacao nearby, in a small village along the Mekong River, and are rightly very proud of that fact.

 Dark Chocolate with Cocoa Nibs: 7/10

-I wish I knew the percentage definitively, though I assume that its base is their 70% Dark chocolate.
-It has a deep cocoa aroma that’s a bit fudgey, like a dark chocolate ganache.
 The texture and flavor are a deep improvement over their plain 70% bar, and I would happily eat this.
 The line of cacao nibs bisecting the bar through the middle add a pleasant earthy crunch and more flavor to an otherwise good-but-not-striking chocolate.

-Dark Chocolate with CinnaPepper: 3/10
+Dark Chocolate with Cina Pepper: 3/10

 Again, I wish I knew the percentage definitively, though I also assume that the base is their 70% Dark chocolate.
 The aroma is straight black pepper, and you can even see the chunks of it specking the bar; I was for some reason expecting a more chai-like scent.
 There’s not even a hint of cocoa, which is immensely intimidating.

 I actually gave the bar to some of my students after they bugged me and I wish you could have seen the faces they made; it was hilarious and sad, like a baby trying a lemon for the first time.
 If you love pepper, you’ll love it, but if you don’t then you’re gonna have a bad time.

 40% Milk Chocolate: 3.5/10

-It melts a bit easier than the 70% or 100%, but the milk flavor reminds me of the powdered stuff, sort of separate from the chocolate, rather than the smooth splash of cream that I expect from a milk chocolate.
+It melts a bit easier than the 70% or 100%, but The strong milk flavor reminds me of the powdered stuff, sort of separate from the chocolate, rather than the smooth splash of cream that I expect from a milk chocolate.

 Milk Chocolate Ginger: 7.5/10